Apollo

 What this skill does

-| Operation | Purpose | Status |
+| Operation | Purpose | Cost | Status |

-enrich_person | Look up one person by email, name + organization, or LinkedIn URL.
-Returns the full Apollo person record. | Shipped |
+enrich_person | Enrich one lead by email, name + organization, or LinkedIn URL.
+Same data as bulk_enrich_leads but for a single person — useful for one-off lookups. | ~1 credit | Shipped |

 enrich_domain | Look up a company by domain.
-Returns headcount, industry, funding stage, technologies, and other firmographics. | Shipped |
+Returns headcount, industry, funding stage, technologies, and other firmographics. | ~1 credit | Shipped |

 What you’ll set up